Foster Care Guidelines

 Foster parenting is a rewarding experience for the entire family.
-It teaches children to love and care for a pet with the intention to find it a loving home.
-Many lessons are learned from that.
-For foster parents the satisfaction is in saving an animal from potentially a terrible life and being the link that brings that pet to a new owner, thus bringing love and joy to both.
+It teaches children to love and care for a pet with the intention of finding a loving home.
+Many lessons can be learned from that.
+For foster parents, the satisfaction is in saving an animal from a potentially terrible life and being the link that brings that pet to a new owner.

-Upon approval foster parents can choose which pet(s) they would like to foster.
+Upon approval, foster parents can choose which type of pet(s) they would like to foster.
 We in turn will try and match the right pet for you.

-We can provide food and a crate, if needed.
+We can provide a crate, bowls, supplies, etc., if needed.
 All medical expenses are also paid by AEAR, as long as they are pre-approved.

-Prepare your home for your new pet by:
+Prepare your home for your new foster dog by:

-- Finding a spot in your home for the crate
+- Setting aside space in your home for the animal.

 WHEN YOUR FOSTER PET ARRIVES

 - Put frontline flea and tick preventative on your foster dog or cat.
 (Just ask the AEAR representative you have been working with for it.)
-During the winter this may not be necessary.
-Check the label to see about bathing the dog.
+During the winter, this won’t be necessary.

 - Treat your foster dog as if they are not housebroken.
 Keep an eye on them at all times in the house.
-If necessary keep them leashed in the house or crated.
+If necessary, keep them leashed in the house or crated.
 Create a regular potty schedule.
-With puppies they can hold their potty for approximately one hour for each month they are alive.
-So a 4 month old puppy can hold it 4 hours DURING THE DAY.
-Overnight they can usually hold it longer.
+Puppies can hold between potty breaks for approximately one hour for each month of their age.
+So, a four-month-old puppy can hold it for four hours during the day.
+Overnight, they can usually hold it longer.
 All foster dogs should be crated overnight initially.
-If you are having a problem with housebreaking contact us and we will walk you through it.
+If you are having a problem with housebreaking, contact Sandy KW and she will walk you through it.

-- The more you understand about training dogs and correcting behavior problems the smoother things will go for you and your dog.
-We at AEAR use a positive approach to behavior modification.
+- The more you understand about training dogs and correcting behavioral problems, the smoother things will go for you and your new foster dog.
+We use a positive approach for behavior modification.
 We NEVER use hitting a dog or a shock collar as a means of training..

-- Please, do not leave your dog alone in a fenced yard longer than 15 minutes.
+- Never leave your dog alone in a fenced yard longer than 15 minutes.
 Only do this after you are certain they will not jump the fence or dig underneath.

-- Please, NEVER let your foster dog off leash in an unfenced in area!!!
+- Never let your foster dog off leash in an unfenced area!

 - Never leave your foster dog in a car alone.

-- Do not use a retractable leash, a pinch collar or choke collar.
+- Do not use a retractable leash, a pinch collar, or a choke collar.
 Leashes and harnesses are available for you to use.

 FEEDING YOUR FOSTER ANIMAL

-- Please do not give your foster dog rawhides, greenies, edible nylabones or squeaky toys.
+- Please do not give a foster dog rawhides, greenies, edible nylabones, or squeaky toys.
 (Little dogs that don’t chew a lot can have squeaky toys.)

-- During adoption days the foster family would be in charge of watching their foster pet and answering any questions anyone has about the pet.
+- During adoption events, the foster parent is in charge of watching their foster pet and answering any questions about the pet.
 Please do not let potential adopters take your foster for a walk without you or leave your foster unattended with them.

-- We ask you to purchase an AEAR t-shirt for $10.00 and wear it on adoption days.
+- Please purchase an AEAR t-shirt and wear it to all AEAR events.

 SPECIAL CARE FOR CATS